Last Updated On:

 Image via KWFinder

-However, you should not stuff your title and description with keywords.
+However, you should not stuff your title and description with keywords for video SEO.
 That can make them appear spammy.
 They should seem genuinely interesting.

 You need to ask yourself if the title and description are interesting and if you’d click on the link if you came across the video.